ON A chilly morning down at the lido on Wycombe Rye, mist rises over the warm blue-lit water.

 The rich, rapidly-changing colours and glorious textures of October make it a favourite with photographers, especially deep in the woods where the green, yellow and russet hues contrast so beautifully with the rugged outlines of ancient trees and when the sky can contain so many surprises, especially at dawn and dusk.

-And after so many months of pandemic worries, there’s a renewed enthusiasm for socialising as the end of the month approaches, houses bedecked with cobwebs, witches and carved pumpkin lanterns to welcome the little parties of ghouls and ghosts trotting round to see neighbours after a painful and difficult year.
+As the end of the month approaches, houses bedecked with cobwebs, witches and carved pumpkin lanterns welcome the little parties of ghouls and ghosts trotting round to see neighbours, a prelude to the noisy parties of Bonfire Night.

 If you have a picture or two you would like us to feature, drop us a line by email to editor@thebeyonder.co.uk, join us in our Facebook group or contact us on Twitter @TheBeyonderUK.